-This section should identify how HEE plans to monitor compliance with the policy.
+This section should identify how the Foundation School plans to monitor compliance with the policy.
 It should include:

 - Who will perform the monitoring?

 - When will monitoring be performed?

 - How is it going to be monitored?

 - What will happen if any discrepancies are identified?

 - Where will the monitoring results be reported?

 - How will learning take place?